-Our Agent State settings page allows you to define what it means for an agent to be in or out of adherence.
-The settings on this page will power the adherence metrics you see across Assembled, including in the Realtime Overview and in the Agent Performance Page.
+Agent State mappings allow you to define what it means for an agent to be in or out of adherence.
+These mappings will power the adherence metrics you see across Assembled, including in the Realtime Overview, the Agent Activity report, and the Agent Performance Report.

-Each contact platform has their own set of states to describe what an agent can be doing at any given time.
+Each contact platform has its own set of Agent States to describe what an agent can be doing at any given time.
 Some platforms (e.g. Zendesk and Intercom) provide a predefined set of states, while other platforms (e.g. Kustomer) allow you to customize your states.
-Assembled supports both types of platforms by introducing a mapping between a platform's set of Agent States and Assembled's event types.

 Tips for setting up mappings

 For contact platforms that allow you to customize your Agent States (like Kustomer), try to mirror your Agent States with your Assembled event types.
 Your agents will more easily understand whether they're in adherence if the event types in Assembled are the same as the Agent States in your contact platform.

 Some contact platforms will only be relevant for a certain set of events.
 For example, if you have Zendesk Chat connected as a platform, then you should only set up mappings to chat event types.